foliovision/fv-wordpress-flowplayer/readme.txt

 * Once it's finished, it changes color based on what problem is detected and you can click it to get video details.
 * The dialog also includes our tips on how to resolve the issues found.
 There is also a button labeled "Send to Foliovision" which sends your video with details straight to our private support tickets.

-Note: The checker works much better for local files (on the same server as site).
-For the remote files, we only grab first 2MB of the file, store it temporarily in your uploads folder, analyze it and then delete.
-Since we don't get the full file, some values might not be correct, but basic things like codecs should be not affected.
+Note: The checker doesn't work for localhost files, as our service is not able to access them.

 = My video doesn't play in Internet Explorer 9 and 10 =